Updated: April 2021

-- Add rugs.
+- Add cozy rugs.
 Stepping out of the warm shower on the cold tile, laminate, or vinyl flooring is no fun.
 Consider adding some cozy rugs to add both style and some extra warmth to your bathroom.
 Even upgrading from a small bath mat to a larger size rug can do wonders to make the space seem cozier and keep your feet from freezing.

-- Change your color scheme.
+- Update your color scheme.
 Color can definitely make the space appear warmer.
 Warm colors — orange, red, yellow, and various combinations thereof — naturally make you think of sunlight, fire, heat, and other warm things.
 These colors and darker shades that absorb heat go a long way to making a room feel warmer and cozier.

 - Get festive with some seasonal decor.
 Winter sure is cold, but holiday decor throughout the house can make us feel warm and fuzzy on the inside.
 While decorating your home for the season, consider adding some holiday decor and seasonal touches (like Christmas-themed towels or cinnamon-scented soaps) to your bathroom for a little bit of holiday magic and warmth.